Ardesh1r/astro-woocommerce/README.md

 ## 📧 Support

-For issues and questions, please open a GitHub issue.
+For issues and questions, please open a GitHub issue, or contact me on my website: https://ardeshirshojaei.com